 The whole is greater than the sum of its parts.” ― Aristotle

-Once our customers select an approach based on testing in the ATC, we create a reference architecture or blueprint for how their preferred solution comes together.
+For customers choosing on-premises, collocated, or edge environments, we create a reference architecture or blueprint based on the ATC testing for how their preferred solution comes together.

 For example, if we’re testing out a software-defined storage (SDS) solution, we put together a kit of storage software, servers, network switching, power, security elements and racks, along with a runbook for how these components should come together in the lab.